 Now that you have accepted an offer, the closing date is right around the corner & the finish line is in sight.
 Based on how the offer was negotiated will determine your bottom line.
 It is not just the sales price you accepted, but it will also depend on what closing costs and fees you agreed to pay in closing the transaction that will determine the final outcome.
 This is where you begin to ask yourself …what is my bottom line?

-If you are listing your home through Reel Keeper Realty –you probably have already received what is called a ‘Estimated Sales Expense’ worksheet that lists out the costs associated to the sale which includes the bottom line -known as the Sellers NET Proceeds.
+If you are listing your home through our team of Reel Keeper Expert Advisors –you probably have already received what is called a ‘Estimated Sales Expense’ worksheet that lists out the costs associated to the sale which includes the bottom line -known as the Sellers NET Proceeds.
 Obviously, knowing what to expect at the closing can offer a piece of mind –so we make every attempt to deliver this to our customers along with each offer.
 This avoids any surprises on the day of closing.

 Since the typical closing costs in a standard residential transaction for a seller will normally be higher than the buyer –it is important to have an idea of what a seller customarily pays when delivering marketable title to the property.
 Keep in mind that ALL closing costs are negotiable.
 Even though it is normal for certain parties to pay for certain items –it is entirely up to what is agreed to on the contract.
 Let’s review some of those closing costs…

 Attorney Fees – In some states, it is required (by law) that each party be represented at the closing.
 In Florida, it is entirely up to you if you want to pay for representation.
 Obviously, if you are involved in a complicated transaction or one that involves an Estate you may choose to have an attorney represent you and review any and all documents before the closing.